top of page

 The Bottleneck Is Interpretation

-That gap between collection and usable intelligence is where AI is starting to change how defence operations function in practice.
-It can process inputs across systems, surface patterns, and support faster, more confident decisions in environments where timing matters.
+The gap between data collection and usable intelligence is where AI is revolutionizing defence operations.
+AI can process inputs across various systems, identify patterns, and support quicker, more confident decisions in time-sensitive environments.

-As Cornell Pich, Vice-President of Business Development at TerraSense Analytics, put it:
+As Cornell Pich, Vice-President of Business Development at TerraSense Analytics, stated:

 “AI is already helping the military do its job better, with greater precision, which helps bring our men and women in uniform home safely.”
 National Post, March 20, 2026